DataONEorg/Education/_lessons/lessons/04_entry/index.md

 ---

 # Data Integration Best Practices

 .full-width[
 * Ensure attribution of original dataset owners and respect data usage agreements
   * Example resource:
-   Jones et al. (2006) The New Bioinformatics: Integrating ecological data from the gene to the biosphere.
-Annual Review of Ecology and Systematics 37:519-544
+   <footnote>Jones et al. (2006) The New Bioinformatics: Integrating ecological data from the gene to the biosphere.
+Annual Review of Ecology and Systematics 37:519-544 </footnote>
 * Example citation to the related dataset from the Dryad repository:
-  * Jones, Matthew B., Schildhauer, Mark P., Reichman, O. J., and Bowers, Shawn.
+  <footnote>Jones, Matthew B., Schildhauer, Mark P., Reichman, O. J., and Bowers, Shawn.
 2012.
 Data from "The new bioinformatics: integrating ecological data from the gene to the biosphere."
-Dryad Digital Repository. http://dx.doi.org/10.5061/dryad.qb0d6?ver=2012-07-16T14:42:48.559-04:00.
+Dryad Digital Repository. http://dx.doi.org/10.5061/dryad.qb0d6?ver=2012-07-16T14:42:48.559-04:00. </footnote>
   ]

 ---

 ## Data Manipulation

 .full-width[
 * Useful for analyzing, subsetting and transforming data
 * Can be used to check and assure quality data